harikrishnareddymallavarapu/schoolofai/Session3/readme.md

 ------------------------------------------------------------------------------------------------
 ## Approach

-**Step 1: Creation of Custom Dataset to include image labels and random numbers**
+**Creation of Custom Dataset to include image labels and random numbers**
 1. MNIST from torch datastes is downlaoded and splitted to train and test sets
 ```
   train_set, val_set = torch.utils.data.random_split(dataset, [50000, 10000])
 ```
 2. Custom Data class is created to generate the data required for the problem.
 The __getitem__() and __len__() functions are implemented in the class.
 Each record in the MNIST dataset is appened with random number and sum of the label and the random number is considered as the output label

+Below code clip shows how the random numbers and MNIST dataset are appeneded in the class

 ```
 class MNISTAndRandomBinaryNumbers(Dataset):